francescosinigaglia/RTGen-public/README.md

 The input parameters are set in the ```ìnput/input_params.py``` script.

-As recommended by the documentation, it is strongly advised to clear the main directory from any input/configuration file, coming e.g. from previos runs.
+As recommended by the documentation, it is strongly advised to clear the main directory from any input/configuration file, coming e.g. from previous runs.
 This can be done by either initializing a new fresh directory, or by executing
 ```
 python3 cleanoutdirall.py
 ```